 Most potter’s bisque at cone 06 to 04.

-Cone 04 is recommended to ensure all the gases have been eliminated from the clay.
+Cone 04 is recommended to ensure all the organic materials and gases have been eliminated from the clay.
 Also, some clays may create pinholes when you bisque at cone 06.
 Pinholes may be due to excess gases being released from the clay.